-We pass a number of junctions and at some point the two of us realize we've gone the wrong way.
+We pass several junctions and at some point, the two of us realize we’ve gone the wrong way.
 We need to backtrack (maybe my least favorite thing to do on the trail) for close to ten minutes before we find the trail again.
 Ten minutes might not sound like that long, but it feels like an eternity in the current context.

 Our next break comes at the base of a large climb and as I shovel candy into my mouth we watch dark clouds gather above our heads.
 Then comes the thunder.
 No sign of Appa.
 He’s probably dead.

 As we advance, we’re met with probably the worst section of blowdowns (that’s trees that have fallen over) I’ve ever seen.
 It’s so thick that we’re walking along tree trunks more than we’re walking on the ground.

 Forget about trying to follow any semblance of a trail.

 When it looks like we’ve made it past the worst bit, we find a sign attached to a tree informing us that the official trail here is closed.
 Pink ribbons mark an alternate.
 We blindly follow them (when a piece of paper attached to a tree in the middle of nowhere tells you to do something, you do it).